Tiare Aguilera Hey: Early life and legal career

-Tiare Aguilera was born and raised on the island of Rapa Nui, commonly known in English as Easter Island.
+Tiare Aguilera was born and raised on the island of Rapa Nui.
 She studied at Andrés Bello National University, where she received her degree in law.
 Aguilera later attended the University of Wuhan, where she received a master's degree in international public law.
 Aguilera explained that her decision to study in China as opposed to Chile was due to several reasons, including her Rapa Nui background, the "distinct" Chinese culture and the fact that all Polynesian migrations came from Taiwan.
 Further stating that the "western gaze ignores the eastern gaze and we as Rapa Nui are closer to the east".
 In addition to Rapa Nui, mainland Chile, and China, Aguilera has lived in Spain, New Zealand, and Hawaii.

 After returning to Rapa Nui in 2013, Aguilera became an advisor to the Comisión de Desarrollo de la Isla de Pascua (English: "Easter Island Development Commission"), an indigenous decision-making body.
 By 2016, she was intimately involved in local politics, organizing political events for Governor Melania Hotu.
 During her legal career, she specialized in urban planning law.